bvschaik/julius/res/manual/README_map_editor_scenario_events.md

 ### Count own troops
 + type = count_own_troops
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The amount to check for.
 Allowed values: Any number from 0 to 100.
 + in_city_only = Should it only count soldiers that are in the city?
 Allowed values: "false" or "true".
   - "false" will also count soldiers that are away on empire missions.
   - "true" will only count soldiers that are currently in the city.

+### Custom variable value
++ type = variable_check
+  - Note: To import custom variable names via the events file, use "<variable uid="Myvariablename" initial_value="0"/>" entries in the variables section at the top of the events file.
+You can have a maximum of 100 different custom variables.
++ variable_uid = The unique name (uid) of the custom variable to use.
+  - Allowed values: Any uid of any custom variable that you have imported / set up via the editor.
++ check = What sort of check are we doing.
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
++ value = The amount to check for.
+Allowed values: -1000000000 to 1000000000.

 ### Favor
-+ type = favor
++ type = stats_favor
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The amount to check for.
 Allowed values: Any number from 0 to 100.

 ### Funds: City coffers
 + type = money
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The amount to check for.
 Allowed values: Any number from -10000 to 1000000000.

 ### Funds: Personal savings
 + type = savings
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The amount to check for.
 Allowed values: Any number from 0 to 1000000000.

 ### Game difficulty
 + type = difficulty
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The difficulty to check for.
 Allowed values: "very_easy","easy","normal","hard","very_hard"

 ### Months passed
 + type = time
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + min = The minimum amount of months to use for the check.
 Allowed values: Any number of 0 or more.
 + max = The maximum amount of months to use for the check.
 Allowed values: Any number of "min" or more.

 ### Population: City totals
 + type = city_population
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The amount to check for.
 Allowed values: Any number from 0 to 10000000.
 + class = Which class of pops to count.
 Allowed values: "all", "patrician", "plebeian", "slums"
   - "all" = Total city population is counted.